-Barcelona has a population of more than 1.5 million, and 5 million people live in the metropolitan area.
-There are over 400,000 companies in the Barcelona region and an average of 7 million tourists visit the city each year.
+Barcelona has a population of more than 1.6 million, and nearly 5 million people live in the metropolitan area.
+There are over 450,000 companies in the Barcelona region and an average of 9 million tourists visit the city each year.

 The Barcelona Business Support Office, which falls under the aegis of Barcelona Activa, provides customised advice to companies in all areas of administration; this advice covers aspects ranging from company start-ups and transfers to recruitment and internationalisation.

 Barcelona Activa provides a service to those looking to start up their own business project.
 It organises training sessions and it also offers the chance to establish start-ups in one of the city’s business incubators.